 You’re Never Far From a Great Public Course in Minnesota

 In reality, there are way too many great public courses in Minnesota to play in a week.
 Whether you’re looking for a resort course or one of the top-notch public access courses closer to the Twin Cities, you can always find a great place to play.
-Here are some of your best options, listed alphabetically.
+Here’s a list of our courses >

 Pro Tip: If any of these top public courses catch your fancy, remember that the golf season runs well into October in Minnesota.
 In fact, fall is one of the prime times to play in the area.
 The conditions of the golf courses are typically at their peak in the fall, and with fewer people taking advantage, you can find some of the best public golf courses in Minnesota wide open and waiting for you to tee it up.
 Don’t believe us?
 Check out what golf.com has to say about some of the best public golf courses in Minnesota!